Bootstrapping Gravity with Crossing Symmetric Dispersion Relations: Introduction

-The paper is organized as follows: section \ref{sec:setup} reviews the assumptions and setup used for the gravitational EFT bootstrap as well as introduces crossing symmetric dispersion relations.
+The paper is organized as follows.
+Section \ref{sec:setup} reviews the assumptions and setup used for the gravitational EFT bootstrap as well as introduces crossing symmetric dispersion relations.
 Sections \ref{sec:boundswgrav} and \ref{sec:boundsspectral} contain results that have been computed using the crossing symmetric sum rules which match the literature.
-Section \ref{sec:gravbounds} shows new bounds computed using a crossing symmetric combination of the MHV amplitude for graviton scattering and bounds on the Wilson coefficient for a spin-4 sate coupled to gravitons.
+Section \ref{sec:gravbounds} constructs crossing symmetric combinations of MHV graviton scattering amplitudes, demonstrating how the formalism can be applied to spinning external states.
+We first reproduce known bounds on the gravitational Wilson coefficients and then use the same framework to derive new bounds on the coupling of a spin-4 state to external gravitons.
 We end with a brief discussion in section \ref{sec:discussion}.
+Appendix \ref{sec:numerics} provides details on the numerical implementation.